 Since the damage of lead poisoning is irreversible, prevention is crucial.
 Unfortunately, often by the time a lead hazard is noticed, it is because the child has already been found to have high levels of lead in the blood.
 To prevent this, all children should have their blood levels tested as required, and apartments should be screened for lead hazards.

 Minority and poor children are disproportionately affected.
-In fact, over 90% of blood poisoned children (need to check this fact) are of color and of low-income.
+In fact, over 90% of blood poisoned children are of color and of low-income.
 Many live in one of the 2,000,000 housing units built before 1960 that could have lead paint and are in deteriorating condition (leaded paint was outlawed in 1960 in NYC).

 In addition to environmental factors, poor minorities often lack adequate insurance and access to health care due to financial and cultural barriers.
 Many people still remain unaware of the lead hazards and necessary steps to avoid them.